-Students on the post A level pathway also have the choice of optional modules in Russian and Slavonic studies, and may opt to study a second Slavonic language (Serbian/Croatian or Slovene) from beginners' level in Year One.
+Students on the post-A level pathway also have the choice of optional modules in Russian and Slavonic studies, and may opt to learn a second Slavonic language (Serbian/Croatian or Slovene) from beginners' level in Year One.

 Russian 2 (Beginners)

-You will consolidate and develop the knowledge of Russian which you have acquired in year one.
+You’ll consolidate and develop the knowledge of Russian you acquired in year one.
 This module focuses on practical application of your language skills, including reading, writing, comprehension and oral communication.
 You will also study some grammar topics in depth.
-You’ll spend six hours per week in practical classes, workshops and tutorials, benefiting from experienced teachers, most of whom are native speakers, and the use of excellent language laboratory facilities.
+You’ll spend around four hours per week in practical classes workshops and tutorials, being taught by experienced teachers, most of whom are native speakers.
+You will also benefit from our excellent language laboratory facilities.